Vapor

 Verifying it yourself

-The Vapor suite is intentionally kept out of the default test run (it depends on a beta Vue).
+The Vapor suite is intentionally kept out of the default test run (it depends on a pre-release Vue).
 Run it directly:

-pnpm test:vaporSee tests/vapor/README.md in the repository for the toolchain setup and the beta-specific configuration notes.
+pnpm test:vaporSee tests/vapor/README.md in the repository for the toolchain setup and the pre-release configuration notes.

 Pinned to

-vue@3.6.0-beta.15— the newest 3.6 beta old enough to clear the workspace’s install-age policy.
-The Vapor surface the suite touches (thevaporSFC attribute,createVaporApp,vaporInteropPlugin) has been stable across the beta line; bump the pin as 3.6 nears release. ↩︎Vapor exposes the active instance on Vue 3.6’s
+vue@3.6.0-rc.2.
+The Vapor surface the suite touches (thevaporSFC attribute,createVaporApp,vaporInteropPlugin) has been stable across the beta and RC lines; the pin moves to3.6.0when stable ships. ↩︎Vapor exposes the active instance on Vue 3.6’s

 currentInstanceexport;getCurrentInstance()returnsnullinside a Vapor component by design (vuejs/core discussion #13629↗︎). v0 readscurrentInstancewhen present and falls back togetCurrentInstance()on Vue 3.5 — seeutilities/instance.ts. ↩︎Interop is directional.
 A vdom component rendering inside a Vapor parent (the tested path) works; passing Vapor slots into a vdom component needs